niiinja/mprogProject/report.md

 I have not hardcoded any scraping rules for specific websites.
 The consequence of that is that some websites have better results than others, but also that the app is extensible to many different websites.
 Sadly I was not able to scrape websites that make heavy use of javascript because the JSOUP libabry only scrapes HTML.
+Other challenges that I encountered all had to do with the Android platform, and I was able to solve them all.

 ## Decisions
 I decided to invest more time into generalizing the scraper rules, in order to get better results.
 This meant that I had to drop the "filter events on event type" functionality that I had originally planned for my MVP.
 I made this decision because the filtering did not seem to provide a much richer user experience, whilst generalizing the scraper rules would really improve the user experience.
 Also, the scraper rulers seemed more technically interesting and new to me than the filtering option.

+Due to a lack of time I focused my efforts on websites that were mainly HTML/CSS, and didn't put any energy into scraping javascript websites which I could have done with WebClient.
+I did this because I worried that if I did also dive into javascript websites, I would get dissapointing results on botch javascript and HTML/CSS websites, and would not have enough time to improve.
+Therefore I decided to focus on HTML/CSS websites.

 In an ideal world, with more time, I would build enable the Scraper to scrape javascript websites by use of WebClient.
 I would also implement the filter-on-type function that I neglected to build.
 Another functionality that I would love to implement in the future would be a user-friendly option to tweak a website's scrape rules visually.
 This would work as the following: